 - New site recovers the site's data to a new site with the backup date's timestamp appended to its name.
 This is where the data will be recovered.

-You can monitor the progress of your recovery at the top of the home page or under Notifications > Tasks.
+In the case of an Overwrite or New site recovery, you can monitor the progress of your recovery at the top of the home page or under Notifications > Tasks.

 You will receive a message under Notifications > Recent when the recovery completes.